Thursday, May 8, 2025

 THE FRIDAY 56

-The Friday 56 is a natural tie-in with Book Beginnings.
-The idea is to share a two-sentence teaser from page 56 of your featured book.
-If you are reading an ebook or audiobook, find your teaser from the 56% mark.
+The Friday 56 asks participants to share a two-sentence teaser from their book of the week.
+If your book is an ebook or audiobook, pick a teaser from the 56% point.

 MY FRIDAY 56